rexfordkelly/docs/collections.md

 <a name="method-tap"></a>
 #### `tap()` {#collection-method}

-The `tap` method passes the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself.
+The `tap` method passes a "clone" of the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself.
 The collection is then returned by the `tap` method:

     collect([2, 4, 3, 1, 5])
         ->sort()